uLipe/KalangoRTOS/README.md

 - Samples included for popular boards;

 # Limitations:
-- Not fully (yet) tested, please keep in mind this is an experimental project;
+- Please keep in mind this is an experimental project;
 - Intended to support popular 32bit microcontrollers, no plan to support 8-bit platforms;
 - Most of the code are written with GCC or CLang in mind;
 - No C++ support;
 - It was designed to take advantage of exisiting manufacturers microcontroller abstraction libraries such CMSIS and NRFx;
 - Documentation is in development (the code was written to be expressive as possible);
-- No delta list for O(1) tick handling, timer callbacks are deffered from ISR;
+- Timer callbacks are deffered from ISR;

 # Getting started:
 - First get this respository and all the submodules: